zowe/docs-site/docs/guides/api-mediation-security.md

     scripts/apiml_cm.sh --action setup

-This creates the certificates and key store for the API Mediation Layer in your current workspace.
+This creates the certificates and keystore for the API Mediation Layer in your current workspace.

 ### Generating certificate for a new service on localhost